 When I had a chance to sit down and consider my long-term future in-depth, I decided to see how practical starting again and studying to be a doctor would be.

 Now that I’ve secured a place on a graduate entry course, I’m really looking forward to the whole journey.
 I can’t wait to start learning new things to put into practice, to be part of the medical community, and to find out what type of doctor I am most suited to be.

 I discovered that there were courses open to someone with my background (non-science A-levels and degree, non-medical career).

 I attended medicine open days for both graduate entry and undergraduate courses.
 I spoke to doctor friends, some of whom had been on graduate entry programmes.

-I also asked myself a series of questions about the career.
-For instance, could I perform “hands on” medical care without being squeamish?
+I also asked myself a series of questions about my career.
+For instance, could I perform “hands-on” medical care without being squeamish?
 I set about answering them by doing certain types of work experience and writing a “medical CV” to set out my experience and present myself as an aspiring medic.

 I found that I had developed many skills in my other career that were transferable to medicine, such as teamwork, communication and responsibility.
 I also worked out how a medical career would work practically, given my personal and financial circumstances.

 Having answered the questions for myself, I felt confident in my choice of medicine.
 I also think it helped me to be myself and explain my choice at the interview.